bougui505/blog/_posts/2014-12-10-zsh-script-to-convert-and-format-ipython-notebook-to-jekyll-markdown-file.markdown

 - jekyll
 - python
 ---
+# zsh script to convert and format iPython notebook to jekyll markdown file

 iPython notebooks are very convenient for blogging.
 `nbconvert` can easily convert `ipynb` file to markdown.